 Full semester program includes 14 weeks of instruction and one week of final exams

 Classes meet two to three times per week (56 contact hours per semester, includes office hours)

 Classes stress problem solving, foster student creativity, and support group learning

 A wide variety of mathematical courses is offered

 Course offerings combine standard upper-level courses in areas of strength of Hungarian mathematics such as combinatorics, number theory, and probability theory

 The program runs similarly to Valpo semesters, starting in early January and running till mid-May.
 Fall semesters would run from late-August to mid-December.

 Application Requirements and Deadlines

-The deadline to apply for the Fall 2017 program will be March 1, 2017.
+The deadline to apply for the Spring 2018 Semester will be October 1st.
 Applications will be reviewed by the Math department alongside the Office of International Programs study abroad staff after the deadline has passed.
 Once a decision has been made, applicants will be notified via their Valpo e-mail.

 Click the “Apply Now” button at the top of this page to begin an application.